v-bibliotek/temp/README.md

 This may be issues related to my implementation rather than the component itself.

-## SelectArrayInput not populated on first visit to editform of item
+## SelectArrayInput not populated on first visit to editform

-Screen recording showing how one has to revisit the edit form in order for the SelectArrayInput to be properly populated.
+Screen recording showing how one has to revisit the edit form of an item in order for the SelectArrayInput to be properly populated.

 https://github.com/v-bibliotek/temp/blob/master/Screen%20Recording%202020-12-12%20at%2020.30.53.mov